 - Noncompetitive Practices.
 The recipient/subrecipient shall be alert to actual or potential organizational conflicts of interest or noncompetitive practices among contractors must restrict or eliminate competition or otherwise restrain trade.
 Contractors involved in developing or drafting specifications, requirements, statements of work, and/or requests for proposals for a proposed procurement shall be excluded from bidding or submitting a proposal to compete for the award of such procurement.
 Any request for exemption from this rule must be submitted in writing to the awarding agency and will not be effective unless the awarding agency approves the request.

 The following policies and procedures relevant to construction are applicable to recipients/subrecipients.
 For the purpose of determining the appropriate fund ratios for construction projects, refer to the legislation which authorizes the construction.

 - Under the Juvenile Justice Act (OJJDP).
 Construction means the acquisition, expansion, remodeling, and alteration of existing buildings and initial equipment of any such buildings or any combination of such activities (including architects' fees, but not the cost of acquisition of land for buildings).

 - Under the Boot Camp Initiative.
 Construction means the erection, acquisition, renovation, repair, remodeling or expansion of new or existing buildings or other physical facilities, and the acquisition or installation of initial equipment.

-Initial equipment includes heating, plumbing, air conditioning, and electrical services and similar fixed equipment items but does not include equipment no inherently a part of the facility, such as office furniture and equipment.
+Initial equipment includes heating, plumbing, air conditioning, and electrical services and similar fixed equipment items, but does not include equipment not inherently a part of the facility, such as office equipment and furniture.